 The following types of cookies can generally be used:

-- Strictly necessary / technical cookies which are essential in order to enable you to move around the website and use the features of the website you have chosen.
+• Strictly necessary / technical cookies which are essential in order to enable you to move around the website and use the features of the website you have chosen.

-- Functionality cookies which allow the website to remember your settings and preferences (such as language) to provide more personal ways to use the website.
+• Functionality cookies which allow the website to remember your settings and preferences (such as language) to provide more personal ways to use the website.

-- Performance / analytics cookies which collect information about how you use the website, for instance which pages you go to most often and which error messages from web pages you receive.
+• Performance / analytics cookies which collect information about how you use the website, for instance which pages you go to most often and which error messages from web pages you receive.
 These cookies are used to improve how the website works.
 In our case, these cookies are limited to aggregated statistical purposes.

-- Targeting / advertising / behaviorally targeted advertising cookies which enable to show you personalised advertisements and conduct market research and analysis by using the data about your behavior and interests received from the website.
+• Targeting / advertising / behaviorally targeted advertising cookies which enable to show you personalized advertisements and conduct market research and analysis by using the data about your behavior and interests received from the website.
 These cookies can remember that your device has visited a site or service and may also be able to track your device’s browsing activity on other sites or services.
 The data received may be shared with advertising networks and advertising service providers.

-- Multimedia cookies which store the technical information necessary for performing video or audio material.
+• Multimedia cookies which store the technical information necessary for performing video or audio material.

-- Social plug-ins to share content.
+• Social plug-ins to share content.
 Many social networks offer social plug-in modules which allow users of social networks to share content.
 Such plug-ins store cookies in the user's terminal and have access to it for the social network to be able to identify its members who interact with these plug-ins.

-First-party and third-party cookies
+13.2 First party and third-party cookies

 First-party cookies are cookies that belong to the owner of the website.
-Third-party cookies are cookies that another party place on your device through the website.
+Third-party cookies are cookies that another party places on your device through the website.
 Third-party cookies may be placed on your device by someone providing a service for the owner of the website, for example to help them understand how their website is being used.
 Third-party cookies may also be placed on your device by other third parties so that they can use them to advertise products and services to you elsewhere on the Internet.

-Persistent and session cookies
+13.3 Persistent and session cookies